We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This is a pretty classic version of the dish, streamlined and simple, with diced tomatoes, onion, bell pepper, garlic, cumin seeds, and paprika, plus eggs of course.
+This is a pretty classic version of the dish, streamlined and simple, with diced tomatoes, onion, bell pepper, garlic, cumin, and paprika, plus eggs of course.
 You can leave the yolks as runny as you like, or cook until they’re set.
-Get the Basic Shakshuka recipe.

-There are many ways to make green shakshuka: nestle the eggs in a mess of collard greens and kale; blend peas and lots of bright green herbs for the sauce; even use shaved brussels sprouts, spinach, and zucchini.
-But this version from Love and Olive Oil is more like a Mexican interpretation, with a sprightly green tomatillo sauce.
-When they’re in season, you could try substituting green tomatoes for some or all of the tomatillos.
-Get the Green Tomatillo Shakshuka recipe.
+There are many ways to make green shakshuka: Set the eggs in a nest of collard greens and kale; blend peas and lots of bright green herbs for the sauce; even use shaved Brussels sprouts, spinach, and zucchini.

-This one from The Roasted Root demonstrates how easy (and delicious) it is to add extras to your shakshuka, like eggplants, leafy greens, and chickpeas.
-Check your fridge for any languishing produce that would be good to toss in; the dish will be happy to embrace it.
-Get the Eggplant, Chickpea, and Chard Shakshuka recipe.
+This recipe demonstrates how easy (and delicious) it is to add extras to your shakshuka, like eggplant, leafy greens, and chickpeas.
+Check your fridge for any languishing produce that would be good to toss in — the dish will be happy to welcome it into the fold.

 Shakshuka without eggs is really just a sauce, or maybe a tagine.
-But if you can’t or won’t eat them, try taking a cue from Purple Carrot (a plant-based meal kit delivery service) and simmering soft dumplings of silken tofu in the tomatoes instead—for the protein, sure, but also to evoke the tender texture and floating-islands look of the poached eggs in the original.
-And no matter what kind you make, if you don’t mind cleaning two pans afterward, you can cook grains like kasha, couscous, quinoa, or rice and ladle the shakshuka over top.
-Get the Vegan Shakshuka with Tofu Dumplings Over Kasha recipe.
+But if you can’t or don’t eat them, try simmering soft dumplings of silken tofu in the tomatoes instead.
+Tofu adds protein, sure, but also evokes the tender texture and floating-islands look of the poached eggs in the original.

-If you’re craving meat, you can add something as basic as ground beef to shakshuka, but spicy chorizo is especially good with the warming tomato sauce and gentle eggs, as this recipe from Always Order Dessert proves.
+If you’re craving meat, you can add something as basic as ground beef to shakshuka, but spicy chorizo is especially ideal paired with warming tomato sauce and gentle eggs.
 Try subbing in merguez sausage too if you can find it.
-Get the Spicy Chorizo Shakshuka recipe.